jiangnanhugo/jiangnanhugo.github.io/about.md

 comments: true
 ---

-I'm a PhD student from the department of computer science, Purdue university.
+I'm a PhD student in the department of computer science, Purdue university.
 My name is Nan Jiang, this is my personal blogger site.